Heartland Senior Services of Story County (HSS) has been enriching the lives of seniors in Central Iowa for over 40 years.

 The programs and services we provide are designed to help seniors maintain their independence, offer enjoyable ways to stay active and connected to others, as well as to support those primarily responsible for the care of their loved ones.

 HSS began as The Story County Council on Aging (SCCOA) in 1974.
-Ames community leaders were looking for ways to provide services to partially funded through existing federal programs.
-Through additional community support, direct services quickly expanded to include Adult Day Care, transportation, as well as congregate and home-delivered meals to towns throughout Story County.
+Ames community leaders were looking for ways to provide services to seniors through existing federal programs.
+Through additional community support, direct services quickly expanded to include Adult Day Care and transportation services, as well as congregate and home-delivered meals to towns throughout Story County.
 As need grew, professional staff organized outreach services, connecting volunteers and resources with those 60 and above.

 Heartland Senior Services enriches the lives of older adults in Story County and provides support for their families and caregivers.
-Our holistic approach provides a vital link between those 60 and above to community resources, including a proactive Outreach Program; Social, Wellness and Educational Activities; Meals on Wheels of Story County and the Friendly Lunch Bunch; an Adult Day Center; and a variety of other engaging programs and activities.
+Our holistic approach provides a vital link between those 60 and above to community resources including: a proactive Outreach Program; social, wellness and educational activities; Meals on Wheels of Story County; the Friendly Lunch Bunch; an Adult Day Center; and a variety of other engaging programs and activities.

 The HSS Team

 Don’t miss what’s going on at Heartland Senior Services.